sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-21-linked-list-patterns.md

 That is why Java teams often learn this uncomfortable lesson:
 `LinkedList` can be asymptotically fine and still operationally worse than `ArrayDeque`.

+> [!CAUTION] Java default-choice trap
+> Do not reach for `LinkedList` just because insertion and deletion are `O(1)` in theory.
+If the workload is mostly queueing, deque operations, or repeated scans, `ArrayDeque` or `ArrayList` is usually the better default.

 Opinionated rule:
 never choose `LinkedList` for a hot queue path just because inserts and deletes are `O(1)` on paper.